The International Financial Services District (IFSD) has created a

 - Glasgow offers a high quality pipeline of staff to employers in

 the IFSD.
-Each year, 30,000 students study financial services
+Each year, 30,000 students study related subjects at

 - Glasgow has a strong cluster in dedicated technology operations